MicrosoftDocs/win32/desktop-src/oe/oe-transmitinfo.md

 ---
 title: TRANSMITINFO structure
 description: Do not use.
-Holds transmission information about a message body. ms.assetid: '94d0de66-e432-4096-9d49-a5a993a65a6a'
+Holds transmission information about a message body. ms.assetid: 94d0de66-e432-4096-9d49-a5a993a65a6a
+keywords:
-keywords: ["TRANSMITINFO structure Windows Mail (formerly Outlook Express)", "LPTRANSMITINFO structure pointer Windows Mail (formerly Outlook Express)"]
+- TRANSMITINFO structure Windows Mail (formerly Outlook Express)
+- LPTRANSMITINFO structure pointer Windows Mail (formerly Outlook Express)
 topic_type:
 - apiref
 api_name: